 Find Out If You Have a Shoulder Dystocia Case

-With over 30 years of legal and trial experience, the compassionate Georgia birth injury attorney at the Grant Law Office can provide you with the high quality legal representation you need to maximize your compensation for medical expenses, pain and suffering, in-home care, and future damages.
-We understand that your child is the most important person in your life and that’s why we’ll fight hard to make things right for him/her.
-To speak with one of our legal staff, call (866) 249-5513 or (404) 995-3955.
+With over 30 years of legal and trial experience, the compassionate Georgia birth injury attorney at Grant Law Office can provide you with the high-quality legal representation you need to maximize your compensation for medical expenses, pain and suffering, in-home care, and future damages.
+We understand that your child is the most important person in your life and that’s why we’ll fight hard to make things right.
+To find out more, contact the experienced and compassionate lawyers at Grant Law Office for a free case evaluation.
+We can be reached at (866) 249-5513 or (404) 995-3955.

 Video on Shoulder Dystocia

 Doctors and nurses should prepare for the possibility of shoulder dystocia by looking out for risk factors prior to birth.
 Such risk factors include: